rsaggio87/LeaveOutTwoWay/README.md

 This repository computes Leave Out estimates of variance components in two fixed effects models as described in Kline, Saggio and Sølvsten (2018) - KSS henceforth - using Matlab.

+The m-file `example.m` shows how to compute Leave Out estimates in a test dataset.

 # Current Release: Version 2.0

  * Added option to estimate (Bii,Pii) using Random Projections methods that build on the Johnson Lindestrauss Lemma - See Appendix B of KSS.